articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 Examples of actions and investments

-When analyzing an entity's climate transition plan including its investment plans, we consider the plan's time horizon, the likely magnitude of impact on the entity's future mix of economic activities, and the entity's track record of execution.
+When analyzing an entity's climate transition plan, including its investment plans, we consider the plan's time horizon, the likely magnitude of impact on the entity's future mix of economic activities, and the entity's track record of execution.

 Many entities will rely on R&D for new green technologies or M&A for green technologies or sources of revenue.
 While it is not always possible for an entity to know how much it will spend on R&D for a particular technology or the extent of future M&A, we consider how comprehensively an entity incorporates these actions into its climate transition and investment plans, and if they are consistent with achieving the stated targets within its plan.
 For example, a transportation company intending to adopt green hydrogen technology may consider the costs of developing the technology and infrastructure itself or acquiring it in the coming years.
 Our view would be more favorable if the company demonstrates its investment decision-making process and the assumptions that underpin its plan to transition to green hydrogen.

-Many entities are exposed to climate risk from purchased goods and services that can impact their transition plans.
-When relevant, we consider whether an entity is comprehensively assessing the sustainability of its supply chain, what types of commitments to change it is securing from its suppliers (including how and what time frame it expects those commitments to deliver change and across what proportion of suppliers), and the consistency of those commitments with a low carbon, climate resilient future.
+Many entities are exposed to climate risk from purchased goods and services that can affect their transition plans.
+When relevant, we consider whether an entity is comprehensively assessing the environmental impacts of its supply chain, what types of commitments to change it is securing from its suppliers (including how and what time frame it expects those commitments to deliver change and across what proportion of suppliers), and the consistency of those commitments with a low carbon, climate resilient future.
 We also consider the entity's monitoring and enforcement of supplier commitments, including its willingness and ability to change suppliers if environmental commitments are not met.

 Some entities may also be exposed to material climate risk associated with transporting their products.
 We consider the steps an entity is taking to improve the sustainability of its logistics and transportation, when relevant.